ba-st/Willow/docs/Components.md

 ### Scripting

-The `addScript` command allows to attach some script to a component.
-For example this is used in combination with some JQuery plugins:
+The `addScript` command allows attaching a script to a component.
+This is used in combination with some JQuery plugins:

 ```smalltalk
 self componentSupplier singleLineTextFieldApplying:
   [:field | field addScript js: [:canvas | canvas jQuery this bootstrapModel ] ]
 ```
-so you will get a script attached to the field.
+will get a script attached to the field.

 ### Advanced commands

-You can combine several commands for the same component using `+`:
+You can combine several commands on the same component by sending `+`:

 ```smalltalk
   self componentSupplier singleLineTextFieldApplying: